1. Skip to navigation

 The high level of carbon pollution from coal has rendered it the baseline against which carbon reduction is measured.
 Coal generation creates 0.9 kg of carbon per kilowatt hour of electricity produced.
 This is just one reason that the Government of Ontario is wisely phasing out coal as a source of electricity by 2014.

-Offshore wind vs. nuclear generation
+Offshore/Far-Offshore wind vs. nuclear generation

-Recent cost estimates by Wall Street, including Moody's, Standard and Poor's and Lazard Ltd., indicate that nuclear power is the most costly of all forms of carbon-based sources and more costly than efficiency and energy derived from cogeneration, biomass, geothermal, solar thermal and wind.
+Recent cost estimates by Wall Street, including Moody's, Standard and Poor's and Lazard Ltd., indicate that nuclear power is the most costly of all forms of non-carbon-based sources and more costly than efficiency and energy derived from cogeneration, biomass, geothermal, solar thermal and wind.

-When one also considers the escalating cost of uranium, the fact nuclear fission produces highly radioactive waste that requires storage for tens of thousands of years, that nuclear facilities have higher staff and maintenance costs than other generation sources, wind power is clearly the more viable and environmentally friendly option.
+When one also considers the escalating cost of uranium, the fact nuclear fission produces highly radioactive waste that requires storage for tens of thousands or millions of of years, that nuclear facilities have higher staff and maintenance costs than other generation sources, wind power is clearly the more viable and environmentally friendly option.

 And unlike nuclear, wind offers a decentralized energy source.
 One nuclear plant requiring unscheduled maintenance can take 1,200 MW from the grid - an unlikely scenario in the offshore wind model where each turbine generates no more than 5 MW of energy.